 Figure 3 Over the horizon communications via the ionosphere (source: author) 11.1 Ionization and Recombination The electron density at any point in the ionosphere is a balance between ionization, the formation of ions and free electrons, and the recombination of electrons and ions back into neutral atoms.
-Recombination is occurring all the time, both day and night.
+Recombination occurs all the time, both day and night.
 However, ionization can only occur during the day when solar x-ray and extreme ultra-violate radiation is present.
 Consequently, electron (and ion) concentrations are greatest during the day and decline throughout the night reaching a minimum just before sunrise.
 The primary atoms and molecules ionized by solar radiation include molecular oxygen (O2), nitric oxide (NO), atomic oxygen (O), atomic nitrogen (N), hydrogen (H), and helium (He).
-The recombination of electrons and ions back into neutral atoms is a loss process.
+The recombination of electrons and ions back into neutral atoms is an electron loss process.
 That is, free electrons are lost from the ionosphere when they recombine with ions.
-In the upper ionosphere diffusion of electrons out of a region to higher or lower altitudes also constitute a loss.
+In the upper ionosphere diffusion of electrons out of one region into a region higher or lower in altitude also constitute a loss.
 Atmospheric density is so extremely low in the upper ionosphere that electron loss through diffusion is significantly greater than loss through recombination.
-As we will see, diffusion into a particular region can result in an electron gain.
-11.1.1 Ionization During the day, EUV and x-ray radiation from the Sun bombard Earth's upper atmosphere.
-When a photon of EUV radiation hits a neutral atom, the kinetic energy from the photon is transferred to the atom in the form of heat.
-If the wavelength of the photon is within the proper range, an electron within the atom may acquire sufficient energy to escape from the atom forming a free electron and a positive ion as illustrated in Figure 4.
+As we will see, diffusion into a particular region results in an electron gain.
+11.1.1 Ionization During the day, photons of EUV and x-ray radiation from the Sun bombard Earth's upper atmosphere.
+A photon's energy is transferred to an atom when the two collide, annihilating the photon and increasing the atom's kinetic energy.
+However, if the transferred energy is within the proper range, one of the atom's electrons may acquire sufficient energy to escape from the atom.
+When this happens a free electron and a positive ion are formed as illustrated in Figure 4.
 This is known as the photo-ionization process.
 The energy absorbed by an escaping electron is usually greater than that required to break free, providing the electron with the kinetic energy necessary to dart away from its parent atom.

-Figure 4 Photoionization process (source: author) Photo-ionization also occurs at the molecular level producing O_2^+ , NO^+ , plus other molecular ions, particularly below 200 km.
-In Figure 5 an oxygen molecule O_2 is photo-ionized.
+Figure 4 Photoionization process (source: author) Photo-ionization also occurs at the molecular level producing $O_2^+$ , $NO^+$ , plus other molecular ions, particularly below 200 km.
+In Figure 5 an oxygen molecule $O_2$ is photo-ionized.